 We have granted PSOs with both a market condition and a service condition to certain executives.
-The market condition for PSOs granted in the fiscal years 2018 and 2019 requires the price of our common stock to equal or exceed \$297.75, \$397.00, \$496.25, and \$595.50 during the four-, five-, six-, and seven-and-a-half-year periods following the date of grant in fiscal year 2018 and 2019, respectively.
-The market condition for PSOs granted in the quarter ended January 31, 2021 requires the price of our common stock to equal or exceed \$397.00, \$496.25, \$595.50 and \$700.00 during the three-, four-, five-, and six-and-a-half-year periods following the date of grant.
+The market condition for PSOs granted in the fiscal years 2018 and 2019 requires the price of our common stock to equal or exceed \$297.75, \$397.00, \$496.25, and \$595.50 based on the average closing price for 30 consecutive trading days during the four-, five-, six-, and seven-and-a-half-year periods following the date of grant in fiscal year 2018 and 2019, respectively.
+The market condition for PSOs granted in the nine months ended April 30, 2021 requires the price of our common stock to equal or exceed \$397.00, \$496.25, \$595.50 and \$700.00 based on the average closing price for 30 consecutive trading days during the three-, four-, five-, and six-and-a-half-year periods following the date of grant.
 To the extent that the market condition has been met, one-fourth of the PSOs will vest on the anniversary date of the grant date for such PSOs, subject to continued service.
 Certain outstanding PSOs may be exercised prior to vesting ("early exercise").
 Shares of common stock issued upon early exercise of the PSOs will be restricted and, at our option, subject to repurchase if the option holder ceases to be a service provider.
 The maximum contractual term of our PSOs ranged from six and a half years to seven and a half years from the date of grant, depending on vesting period.
-During the six months ended January 31, 2021, 0.3 million shares of our PSOs vested as the first stock price target for our PSOs granted in fiscal years 2018 and 2019 was satisfied and the service condition was met.
+During the nine months ended April 30, 2021, 0.3 million shares of our PSOs vested as the first stock price target for our PSOs granted in fiscal years 2018 and 2019 was satisfied and the service condition was met.